Levak/RoleKeeper/README.md

 able to rename, create the team role, and assign it to the team captain whenever he joins the Discord server.

-The filename and location is not enforced and can be changed in the `config.json` file.
+The filename and location for `member.csv` are not enforced and can be changed in the `config.json` file.
 It is a per-server configuration:

 **config.json**
 ```